wenderpmachado/wenderpmachado/README.md

 <p>

-  - 💼 I’m currently working on [QueroDelivery](https://querodelivery.com/) as a Software Engineer
+  - 💼 I’m currently working at [Wex](https://www.wexinc.com/) as a Software Engineer

-  - 🎓 I'm majoring in **Bachelor of Information Systems** at CEFET
+  - 🎓 I'm major in **Bachelor of Information Systems** at CEFET

   - 💻 I love **Javascript/Typescript/Node.js** ecosystem